pyrossh/gromer/readme.md

 [![Version](https://badge.fury.io/gh/pyros2097%2Fgromer.svg)](https://github.com/pyros2097/gromer)

 **gromer** is a framework and cli to build web apps in golang.
-It uses a declarative syntax using inline handlebar templates for components and pages.
+It uses a declarative syntax using inline templates for components and pages.
 It also generates http handlers for your routes which follow a particular folder structure.
 Similar to other frameworks like nextjs, sveltekit.
 These handlers are also normal functions and can be imported in other packages directly. ((inspired by [Encore](https://encore.dev/)).
 More information on the templating syntax is given [here](https://github.com/pyrossh/gromer/blob/master/handlebars/README.md),